Sponsoring Your Spouse for a Green Card: I-130 Petition Guide

 • Fees: As of 2023, the filing fee is $535.
 Check the USCIS website for the current fee.

-• After gathering everything, you can file online or mail your packet to the appropriate USCIS office.
+• After gathering everything, you can file your packet online or mail it to the appropriate USCIS office.
 Using certified mail with a return receipt is a good idea for added security.

 Scroll to Top